sanjaymajhi/railway_reservation_system_api/README.md

-# railway_reservation_system
+# railway_reservation_system_api

 It is a railway ticket booking system being made by me.
-It is not complete yet.
+This repository consists of the API only.
-Coding is in progress.
+The client side code is in repo : https://github.com/sanjaymajhi/railway_reservation_system_client Project is currently in progress.